Financing options provided in partnership with Prosper

 Piering and Slabjacking

 There are two common methods for lifting a sinking concrete foundation: piering and slabjacking.
 Piering places supports underground that lift and support the concrete.
 To use piering, the foundation repair professional will need to dig many feet into the ground to solidify the pier which is then placed under your foundation and raised with hydraulics to lift the foundation back into place and stabilize it for the future.
-This repair method requires the use of multiple piers placed at different point under the foundation.
+This repair method requires the use of multiple piers placed at different points under the foundation.

 Slabjacking is a process whereby a grout mixture is pumped into the space under the concrete foundation and floats the foundation back to its original position.
 A professional will be able to assess which repair method is best suited for your foundation issues.